jovotech/jovo-framework/docs/03_app-logic/02_data/README.md

 ### getInput

-You can either access the values of all user inputs with the `getInputs` method, or get specific values directly with `getInput(inputName)`.
+You can either access the values of all user inputs with the `getInputs` method, or get specific values directly with `getInput('inputName')`.

 ```javascript
 const handlers = {